Team Officials Guide

 Away Team: PCEFC Tigers

-*Lions would wear BLACK/BLUE as they are the home team, unless the Tigers show up to the game wearing black.
+*Lions would wear BLACK/BLUE as they are the home team, unless the Tigers show up to the game wearing black - in this case, Lions would have to change into white uniforms.

 Referee Development Programs: